Get Featured in Media

 Pullman Shanghai Skyway

-2. The Bund (W Hotel): If it’s your first time and you want the classic Shanghai experience, splurge on a river-facing room.
+2. The Bund: If it’s your first time and you want the classic Shanghai experience, splurge on a river-facing room.
 Yeah, it’s touristy, but some clichés exist for a reason.

-Campanile: My go-to choice, with the best value for your money.
+Campanile: My go-to choice, nothing fancy, budget-friendly and the best value for your money.

 3. Jing’an: A great mix of vibes where you can’t go wrong.